fkarg/fkarg.github.io/staged/extreme-ownership.md

 - Micromanagement does not scale, is unnecessary effort and complex
 - [Motivation][drive] also takes a hit
 - Major bottlenecks: communication and situational awareness
-- Delegate tactical decisions to frontline-leaders, and focus on strategic decisions instead
+- Delegate tactical decisions to frontline-leaders, to focus on strategic decisions instead
 - It is hard to manage more than six to ten people directly
 - Everything needs a clearly designated leader